-Open Enrollment may look different this year due to the pandemic and employees working remotely but don’t let anything fall through the cracks with your upcoming benefits renewal.
+Open Enrollment may look different this year due to employees working remotely but don’t let anything fall through the cracks with your upcoming benefits renewal.
 Simplify your open enrollment with these helpful steps.

 Identify all the enrollment-related materials that your employees need or are required to have: